Meeting-Doctors/ios-sdk-sample/README.md

 | 5.1       | 11.x | 4.0.x | 13.0+ | Deprecated |
 | 5.3       | 12.1 | 3.1.x | 11.0+ | Supported |

+In order to check the last updates please check our [changelog](https://bitbucket.org/meetingdoctors-team/ios-sdk-sample/src/master/CHANGELOG.md).

 ## Instalation

 To install the MediQuo library you must first include MediQuo private pods repository to the Cocoapods list using the following command: